Islamic Resistance Movement of Azerbaijan

+The Islamic Resistance Movement of Azerbaijan, also known as Hussainiyoun, is a Shia Islamist Azerbaijani militant organization that is based in Iran.

 History

 Tawhid Ibrahim Begli is known as the founder of this movement.
 He is a staunch critic of the regime of Ilham Aliyev and stated that the aim of the movement is "to create a discourse, to create a deterrent power among the Shia Muslims of Azerbaijan and to strengthen and empower them based on the model of resistance".

 In late 2015 and early 2016, Tawhid Ibrahim Begli instructed 14 students from the Azerbaijan who were studying religion in Qom and Mashhad to establish a "Husseiniyun Brigade" consisting of students.
-Ibrahim Begli first gathered the 14 students at the workplace of Iskander Husseinov in Qom, and after a day of waiting and training, transferred them to a military unit near the Syrian capital, Damascus.
+Ibrahim Begli first gathered the 14 students at the workplace of Iskander Husseinov in Qom, and after a day of waiting and training, transferred them to a military unit near the capital of Syria, Damascus.

+Some members of the movement had volunteered at their own choice to participate in the 2020 Nagorno-Karabakh War and the 2023 Azerbaijani offensive in Nagorno-Karabakh in favour of Azerbaijan.

+The movement was named by Qasem Soleimani.

+Stances on the Azerbaijani government

 According to some media outlets in the Republic of Azerbaijan, Ibrahim Begli immediately stated in Damascus that their intention was not only to fight ISIS, but also to prepare for an uprising in Azerbaijan.

-However, the movement has stated that its sole purpose is to confront extremists and has no plans to expand its activities in Azerbaijan, to the extent that some members of this movement volunteered at their own choice in the 2020 Nagorno-Karabakh War in favor of Azerbaijan.
-Although according to Tawhid Ibrahim Begli, he did not support Azerbaijan and did not deploy fighters because of Israel’s support for Azerbaijan.
+However, the movement has stated that its sole purpose is to confront extremists and has no plans to expand its activities in Azerbaijan.
+According to Tawhid Ibrahim Begli, he did not support Azerbaijan and did not directly order the deployment fighters to Nagorno-Karabakh because of Israel’s support for Azerbaijan.
+Some members of the group volunteered themselves to fight for Azerbaijan in the conflict, despite no specific orders on them to do so.

-The movement was named by Qasem Soleimani.

-Like the IRGC, Hezbollah, Al-Sabireen, and many other Shia militias allied to Iran, the flag of this group features a hand holding an assault rifle.

 Ties with Iran

 Tawhid Ibrahim Begli's father, Alam Ibrahimli, and his mother, Soodabeh Ibrahimli, originally from Lankaran, later settled in Mashhad.

-In 2013, Tavhid Ibrahim Begli met with Seyyed Ali Khamenei, the supreme leader of Iran, during a meeting called "Ulema of the Ummah and the Islamic Awakening" as the chairman of the "Assembly of Fighting Clerics of the Republic of Azerbaijan".
+In 2013, Tawhid Ibrahim Begli met with Ali Khamenei, the supreme leader of Iran, during a meeting called "Ulema of the Ummah and the Islamic Awakening" as the chairman of the "Assembly of Fighting Clerics of the Republic of Azerbaijan".
 During the meeting, he spoke about the situation of Muslim prisoners in the Republic of Azerbaijan.

-In 2017, Ibrahim Begli attended the "Memorial of the Martyrs of Nardaran" in Zanjan and spoke about the incident of an attack by the special police forces of the Azerbaijani Ministry of Interior in 2015 on the Shiites of Nardaran, which killed four residents.
+In 2017, Tawhid Ibrahim Begli attended the "Memorial of the Martyrs of Nardaran" in Zanjan and spoke about the incident of an attack by the special police forces of the Azerbaijani Ministry of Internal Affairs in 2015 on the Shiites of Nardaran, which killed four residents.

 The movement visited the tomb of Qasem Soleimani in Kerman in 2020.

-In a message, the Islamic Resistance Movement of Azerbaijan congratulated Seyyed Ebrahim Raisi on his victory in the 2021 Iranian presidential election.
+In a message, the Islamic Resistance Movement of Azerbaijan congratulated Ebrahim Raisi on his victory in the 2021 Iranian presidential election.

+Hussainiyoun’s leader is currently reported to be residing in Iran.